Who We Are

 If you are applying pesticides for hire to structures like houses or in any non-farm setting please contact the Licensing section at 602-542-3578.

-Where do I find licenses, permits, and certifications?
+Where do I find businesses or individuals who hold licenses, permits, and/or certifications?

 Find them using these resources: